cs-24-sw-3-01/typst-documents/report/chapters/problem_analysis.typ

     table.header([* Missing feature *],[* Desciption *]),

       [Holiday balance],[The program has to display the individual employees current available absence days.
-Prefereably there should be a function to loan absence days from the future which then are regained throughout the year.  ], [Lookup specific team],[The current system is missing a way to quickly lookup a specific team in any department, there should be a function to search for the specific team and its members], [Create teams across departments],[Too fully utilize the teams the company should be able to create teams with members across different departments], [Viewable Holidays],[When looking up other teams, the user should be able to see what days the members of said team are absent], [Toggleable UI],[The user should be able to switch between different calendar types, e.g. weekly, monthly, yearly], [synchronizing with SAP],[The new program should be able to synchronize with SAP and vice versa.
+Prefereably there should be a function to loan absence days from the future which then are regained throughout the year.  ], [Lookup specific team],[The current system is missing a way to quickly lookup a specific team in any department, there should be a function to search for the specific team and its members.], [Create teams across departments],[Too fully utilize the teams the company should be able to create teams with members across different departments.], [Viewable Holidays],[When looking up other teams, the user should be able to see what days the members of said team are absent.], [Toggleable UI],[The user should be able to switch between different calendar types, e.g. weekly, monthly, yearly.], [synchronizing with SAP],[The new program should be able to synchronize with SAP and vice versa.
 The program has to use their preset absence codes.],

   ), caption: ("Features that are missing in the current holiday planner at KMD.")